Q: What is the size of the student body?

 Q: What sports are available?

 A: Men's NCAA sports: Baseball, Basketball, Cross Country, Football, Golf, Ice Hockey, Lacrosse, Soccer, Tennis, and Wrestling.
 Women's NCAA sports: Basketball, Cross Country, Field Hockey, Lacrosse, Soccer, Softball, Swimming, Tennis, Volleyball.
-Bowling (men & women) and martial arts (men & women) are non-NCAA sports.
-Both have a very competitive schedule with other colleges and in a variety of tournaments.
+Bowling (men & women), martial arts (men & women), and rugby (men) are non-NCAA sports.
+They have a very competitive schedule with other colleges and in a variety of tournaments.

 Q: Is there an intramural sports program?